 What we do:

-The Writing Centre offers a tutorial service on an individual appointment basis.
+The Writing Centre offers individual appointments.
 Each student receives individual help with a writing instructor.
 The session may last up to 50 minutes.
-The exact time allotment will be determined by the instructor.

 Instructors help you develop your capacity to plan, organize, write and revise your essays, reviews, lab reports, case studies, and other academic papers.
-They will go over your work, and help you gain your own skills in writing, revising and editing.
-However, Instructors are not there to edit or proofread your paper for you.
+Instructors help you with your own writing and editing, but are not there to edit or proofread your paper for you.
 See below for a list of our instructors.

-- Book your appointment at least 2 weeks in advance.
-Students may sign up for one appointment per week.
+- Students may sign up for one appointment per week.